 Even some of the most seasoned apartment investors have never heard of bonus depreciation.
 Why would they?

-It’s traditionally been a tax benefit reserved for developers that build new buildings.
+It’s traditionally been a tax benefit reserved for developers who build new buildings.
 So unless you’re a developer or invest in new development, it’s probably not been on your radar.

 But make no mistake; bonus depreciation is a powerful tax benefit.

 And because of the Tax Cuts and Jobs Act of 2017 (TCJA), it’s no longer a tax benefit only for developers.
-Bonus depreciation has been expanded to include used (new to you) properties as well.
+Bonus depreciation has been expanded to include used (new to you) properties.

-So whether your investment was built this year or 50-years ago, bonus depreciation could apply to you.
+So, bonus depreciation could apply whether your investment was built this year or 50 years ago.
 The key is when you acquired that property.
-As long as it’s between September 28, 2017 and December 31, 2022, you may be able to benefit from bonus depreciation.
+As long as it was between September 28, 2017, and December 31, 2022, you may be able to benefit from bonus depreciation.

-And if you have K-1 income, that bonus depreciation could have a massive impact in lowering your tax bill.
-If that describes you, then you can’t afford to let bonus depreciation remain an enigma.
+If you have K-1 income, bonus depreciation could significantly lower your tax bill.
+If that describes you, you can’t afford to let bonus depreciation remain an enigma.

-So let’s move forward and shine some light on the subject of bonus depreciation.
+So, let’s move forward and shine some light on bonus depreciation.

 How Depreciation Works

-In its simplest form, depreciation is the reduction of value of an asset over time.
-And we all know most things lose value with the passage of time.
-For these assets, the IRS typically allows businesses to take a tax deduction for that declining value.
-They call that tax deduction depreciation.
+In its simplest form, depreciation is reducing an asset’s value over time.
+As we all know, most things lose value over time.
+The IRS typically allows businesses to take a tax deduction for these assets’ declining value, which they call tax deduction depreciation.

 However, it isn’t universally true that all assets decline in value over time; some assets appreciate.
 And real estate is one of those assets that tend to appreciate with time.